MidnightDreamerX17/skill20/Magic/README.md

 Any amount of damage during the spellcasting will force a skill check to maintain concentration.
 The difficulty is 10 + the Experience Level of the one who did the damage to the spellcaster.
 On a success, the spell is not interrupted.
 On a failure, the spell is interrupted, but the spell energy is not expended.

+## What is the caster level?

+It is the experience level of the caster.
+The full term "caster experience level" is used as often as possible to make this clear.
+Any stray mentions of "caster level" should be interpreted as "caster experience level".

 ## Converting Spells to Map-less Combat

 Area of effect conversion for map-less combat: